-Object Description Aggr ID The Aggregation ID associated with this aggregation instance.
-For LLAG the id is shown as 'isid:aggr-id' and for GLAGs as 'aggr-id' Partner System ID The system ID (MAC address) of the aggregation partner.
-Partner Key The key that the partner has assigned to this aggregation ID.
+Object Description Aggregation ID The Aggregation ID associated with this aggregation instance.
+For LLAG the ID is shown as 'isid:aggr-id' and for GLAGs as 'aggr-id' Partner System ID The system ID (MAC address) of the aggregation partner.
+Partner Key The Key that the partner has assigned to this aggregation ID.
 Partner Priority The priority of the aggregation partner.
 Last changed The time since this aggregation changed.
-Local Ports Show which ports are a part of this aggregation for this switch/stack.
+Local Ports Shows which ports are a part of this aggregation for this switch.
 The format is: "Switch ID:Port".